 Together, PIM and BIM provide comprehensive data management for construction projects.
 PIM manages product data, while BIM handles 3D modeling and project visualization.

 Integration allows centralized storage of specifications, materials, costs, and schedules.
+Learn more about the full scope of industries we support on our Branchen-Seite Bau und Baudienstleistungen.

 PIM systems as the foundation for BIM